"I can only think of the benefits"

 Kees says: “We use the Valenta Flow Slider for a year now and after the seventh flock I dare say that the broilers find the feed instantly.
 I am just as enthusiastic about the Valenta Flow Slider as I was when I first started using it.”

-Turnkey prestige project in Azerbaijan
+Turnkey prestige project

 The demand for poultry meat has increased substantially in Azerbaijan, thanks to the economic goal for self-sufficiency.
 As a result, a large poultry farm in the north-eastern part of Azerbaijan decided in 2018 to expand the production capacity.
 This company has its own incubators and controls the entire process from the hatching of eggs to the slaughter of the broilers.
 High demands are made on equipment, welfare and hygiene.
 The meat produced meets the international food safety standards.